bodaro/riveroad/ski.md

 * Please: close caps on toothpaste, leave toilet paper on rolls, dont leave dishes in the sink, use blue recycling bags whenever possible and if you use the dishwasher, empty it.
 * If you have laundry, dry it and put it away.
 Put away your stuff.
 Put away any house sheets or towels.
 * Blankets are in each bedrooms' closets (and extras in the master bedroom closet)
-* Don't put plates on right side dishrack (as it blocks the cupboard from opening)
+* Don't put plates on right side dish-rack (as it blocks the cupboard from opening)
 * The vacuum works.
 You need to release the unit to get the brushes to spin

 ##### Garage and Ski gear